slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Deceiving is not lying.
 Lying is a nuclear bomb with long-lasting fallout.

 Appear weak when strong, strong when weak.
 If we play by the rules too strictly, we are crushed by those who aren’t foolish.
 Fair players on shady markets rarely thrive short-term.

-Hints:

-- Seem stronger via occasional reckless, bold acts to deter attacks.
-- It’s hard to cheat an honest opponent, disappointment destroys trust.
+Seem stronger via occasional reckless, bold acts to deter attacks.
+It’s hard to cheat an honest opponent, disappointment destroys trust.
 In subordinate positions, unpredictability reduces trust also.
-- Don’t attribute to malice what can be explained by incompetence or busyness.
+Don’t attribute to malice what can be explained by incompetence or busyness.
 Never be mean to anyone who can hurt you by doing nothing.
-- The only time you enjoy hearing a lie is when you already know the truth.
+The only time you enjoy hearing a lie is when you already know the truth.
 The only thing worth praying for is truth.
-- Rule one in life: never give out all the information.
+Rule one in life: never give out all the information.
 It will be used against you.

 > *"A tiger wearing a bell will starve."
 -- vox populi*